sirclo-bachtiar/magento-helpers-c1/README.md

 :: mode('default') => not required
     -> select log mode, available [ test, debug, develop ], if null then auto set to default.

-:: class('default') => not required
-    -> set class name where log is use, if null then auto set to default.

 :: classLimit('default') => not required
-    -> set class namespace limit, if null then auto set to default.
+    -> set module class namespace limit, if null then auto set to default.

 :: group('default') => not required
     -> set group of log, if null then auto set to default.